pomerium/documentation/content/docs/identity-providers/apple.md

 Apple requires a signed JWT for the client secret.

-You can use any library to generate and sign the JWT.
+You can use any [JWT library](https://jwt.io/libraries) to generate and sign the JWT.
 At a minimum, the JWT should include the following claims, fields, and values (per [Apple's docs](https://developer.apple.com/documentation/sign_in_with_apple/generate_and_validate_tokens#3262048)):

 | **Header** |  |
 | :-- | :-- |